1npo/frigate/docs/rulebook.md

 You start with a scorecard that has 15 categories of hands you can play.
 Each scoring category has the following attributes:

 - A level
-- A scoring calculation
+- A score calculation
 - A bonus
-- a multiplier
+- A multiplier
 - A reward
-- A a scoring box
+- A scoring box

+The score calculation determines how rolled dice are summed to get your base points.
+Bonus points are additional points added to your base points.
+The resulting score is then multiplied by the multiplier.
 Category levels can be upgraded to permanently increase their bonus, multiplier, and reward.
 Additional scoring categories become available to purchase in the shop when you have the dice needed to play those hands.
 For example, the "Eights" category becomes available when your dice set includes at least one D8.

 See [docs/categories.md](categories.md) for an exhaustive list of all categories and their details.